AskDatDude/AskDatDude.github.io/projects/Secure_Network.md

 tools: ["TP-Link ER605", "TP-Link SG105E", "Proxmox", "WireGuard"]
 --->

-# Secure Home Network On a budget
+# Secure Home Network On a Budget

 This homelab project applies security architecture principles to a practical home environment.
 The design separates management, user devices, wireless clients, internal services, and a future DMZ into distinct VLANs.
 By default, traffic between VLANs is denied; only intentional, minimal pathways are permitted.